uw-biorobotics/IKBT/README.md

 # Current News

 ## Dec 2021
+* Release v2.2 has refactored one of the more arcane solution nodes (x2y2solver)  so that it instead transforms the equation for later solution by any solver.
+KawasakiRS007L can now be solved!
+(Still an obscure bug with sum-of-angle substitution, see commends in ik_classes.py)

 * Latex output has been refactored.
 New Latex procedure is simplified as follows:
   1) run IKBT
   2) cd LaTex